farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 reproducible development environments for the past many years.
 Each commit to farmOS builds a new Docker image that includes the environment and development dependencies required to install, test, and lint the core codebase.
-While this process has worked well to onboard many new contributors and developers of farmOS, it has not been without a few headaches.
+While this process works well to onboard many new contributors and developers of farmOS, it also produces some headaches.

 One of the larger issues has simply been that installing Docker in different operating systems is not always a trivial process.
 Once installed, there are